D-Mona/jcl-guitar-clinics/README.md

 ### **Target Audiences:**
 * Guitar players looking to improve their technique.
-* Guitar players or another type of musician looking to improve their knowledge of music theory and composition.
+* Guitar players or other types of musician looking to improve their knowledge of music theory and composition.
 * Musicians looking to meet up with other musicians.

 ### **User Stories:**